Getting the best Rates FAQ

 Should I be paying Broker Fees?

 Nearly all IFA’s charge a fee of some sort.
 This is because commission from financial products like mortgages is these days nowhere near where it used to be, and costs are high.
-Many brokers and IFA’s need to charge fee’s to survive in the industry – many that have persevered with a no fee ethos have gone out of business in the last few years as the market declined.
+Many mortgage brokers and IFA’s need to charge fee’s to survive in the industry – many that have persevered with a no fee ethos have gone out of business in the last few years as the market declined.
 Truly independent advisers don’t make their money pushing certain high commission products.
 The fee payment system helps ensure that the mortgage broker is acting in a more objective fashion and you are receiving the best advice.
 It is normal for Independent mortgage brokers to charge initial consultation fees or for a portion of the fee to be paid ‘on application’ and some to be paid ‘on completion’.
 This ensures that if for whatever reason the mortgage doesn’t go through, they still cover costs and aren’t effectively working for free.
 In most instances it’s a good idea to find an IFA that can give advice and quotes you up front before any payment is made.

 Flexibility is another important variable to consider.
 You may want the ability to overpay, underpay, take a payment break, borrow-back money, port your deal to a different house, and more.
 Most mortgages nowadays come with a certain level of this ‘in-built’ anyway, but there are specialist options that cater for larger allowances or further flexibility.
 Mortgages that allow this are certainly more attractive than those that don’t, but check that it’s not something you’re paying for that you don’t need.